skip to content

 I am Kirill So, and beyond professional achievements I identify myself as a curious human being, a husband, a son, and a friend.
 Currently, I live in Singapore with my beautiful wife Sarah, and work in tech as a product manager.

-Beforehand I worked and lived in places like the Czech Republic, Germany, the UK, the US, and Australia and consider myself a citizen of the world (e.g. I lost my identity of where home is).
+Born in the USSR, I grew up in places like the Czech Republic, Germany, the UK, the US, and Australia and consider myself a citizen of the world (e.g. I lost my identity of where home is).

-In my free time, I like to tinker with technology, read, write, and occasionally mentor others when I can help.
+In my free time, I like to tinker with technology, read, write, and occasionally teach.

 Why